-Abstract.
+15 Abstract.
 Leaching of dissolved organic carbon (DOC) from soils to the river network is an important component of the land carbon (C) budget.
-At regional to global scales, its significance has been estimated through simple mass budgets, often using multi-year averages of observed fluvial DOC fluxes as proxy of DOC leaching due to the limited availability of observations of the leaching flux itself.
-This procedure leads to a systematic underestimation of the leaching flux because of the reactivity decay of DOC during fluvial transport.
-Moreover, this procedure does not allow to reveal revealing spatio-temporal variability in DOC leaching from soils, which is needed vital to better understand the drivers of DOC leaching and its impact on the local soil C budget.
-In this study, we use the land surface model ORCHILEAK to simulate the terrestrial C budget including leaching of DOC from the soil and its subsequent reactive transport through the river network of Europe.
-The model performance is not only evaluated not only against the sparse observations of soil DOC leaching rate, but also against the more abundant observations of fluxes and reactivity of DOC in rivers, providing further evidence that our simulated DOC leaching-fluxes are realistic.
-The model is then used to simulate the spatio-temporal patterns of DOC leaching across Europe over the period 1972-to-2012, quantifying both the environmental drivers of these patterns as well as the impact of DOC leaching on the land C budget.
-Over the simulation period, we find that, on average, 14.3 TgC yr-1 of DOC is leached from land to European rivers, which is only about 0.6% of the terrestrial net primary production, a fraction about one order of magnitudesignificantly lower than that reported for tropical river networks.
-Of the DOC leaching, on On average, 12.3 TgC yr-1 of the leached DOC is finally exported to the coast via the river network, and the rest being is respired in during transit.
-DOC leaching presents a large seasonal variability, with a-the maximum occurring in winter and a-the minimum in summer, except for the Northern-most part of the Northern Europe where the maximum occurs in spring due to the snow melt.
+At regional to global scales, its significance has been estimated 16 17 through simple mass budgets, often using multi-year averages of observed fluvial DOC fluxes as proxy of DOC 18 leaching due to the limited availability of observations of the leaching flux itself.
+This procedure leads to a systematic underestimation of the leaching flux because of the reactivity of DOC during fluvial transport.
+19 20 Moreover, this procedure does not allow to reveal spatio-temporal variability in DOC leaching from soils, which 21 is needed to better understand the drivers of DOC leaching and its impact on the local soil C budget.
+In this 22 study, we use the land surface model ORCHILEAK to simulate the terrestrial C budget including leaching of 23 DOC from the soil and its subsequent reactive transport through the river network of Europe.
+The model 24 performance is not only evaluated against the sparse observations of DOC leaching, but also against the more 25 abundant observations of fluxes and reactivity of DOC in rivers, providing further evidence that our simulated 26 DOC leaching fluxes are realistic.
+The model is then used to simulate the spatio-temporal patterns of DOC 27 leaching across Europe over the period 1972 to 2012, quantifying both the environmental drivers of these 28 patterns as well as the impact of DOC leaching on the land C budget.
+Over the simulation period, we find that on 29 average 14.3 TgC yr-1 of DOC is leached from land to European rivers, which is only about 0.6% of the 30 terrestrial net primary production, a fraction about one order of magnitude lower than reported for tropical river 31 networks.
+Of the DOC leaching, on average 12.3 TgC yr-1 is exported to the coast via the river network, the rest 32 being respired in transit.
+DOC leaching presents a large seasonal variability, with a maximum occurring in winter and a minimum in summer, except for the Northern most part of Europe where the maximum occurs in 33 34 spring due to the snow melt.
 DOC leaching rate is generally lower in warm and dry regions, and higher in cold and wet regions of Europe.
-Furthermore, runoff, and the ratio between runoff from shallower flow paths vs. deep drainage and groundwater flow, is are the main drivers of the spatio-temporalal variation of DOC leaching.
-Mis en forme : Français (Belgique)
+Furthermore, runoff, and the ratio between runoff from shallower flow paths vs. deep drainage and groundwater flow, is the main driver of the spatial variation of DOC leaching.
 Temperature, as a major control of DOC production and decomposition rates in the soils, plays only a secondary role.